OnixFlutterTeam/onix-flutter-core/README.md

 * Custom api client based on Dio
 * Custom error handling technics

-## Usage

-TODO: List prerequisites and provide or point to information on how to start using the package.

 ### BLoC (Cubit)

 Custom BLoC is a regular BLoC with an additional event type called Single Result.
 Single Result is designed to call single time function in the UI (like show dialog, navigation, etc.).

 Extend you BLoC class from `BaseBloc`: